cungquang/LED-Ligth-Detector/README.md

 # Simulation of Light Dip Detector

 ## Project Description
 The primary objective of this application is to simulate the operation of an LED Light Dip Detector.
+The application consists of two main components: the Server and the Client side.The primary objective of this application is to simulate the operation of an LED Light Dip Detector.
+There are two part of the application which are Server and Client side

+### Server

+The Server is written in C and serves as the core component of the application.
+It is responsible for controlling the hardware and detecting light dips.
-Key features include:
+Key features of the Server include:

-- Definition of a "Dip":
+- Dip Detection:
   - A "Dip" occurs when the light level drops below a threshold value, specifically 0.1V below the current average light level.
   - Detection of a "Dip" requires a voltage difference of 0.1V or more from the current average light level.
   - To prevent incorrect re-triggering due to noise, a hysteresis of 0.03V is applied, ensuring that another "Dip" cannot be detected until the light level returns above the threshold.